prathwishshetty/Regression/README.md

     * Batch Gradient Descent

 ### To do
-Detailed description of the methods will be added shortly
+Detailed description of the methods to be added shortly